Piwigo/piwigo-tfa/README.md

 # TFA : 2 factor authentification plugin for Piwigo

+*Warning !
+This plugin is currently in BETA, it may have bugs and missing feature.*

 * Internal name: `TFA` (directory name in `plugins/`)

-Allow administrator to demand an authentification by mail.
+Allow a double authentification by mail.

-Plugin currently in development